Best Crypto Cards in Kazakhstan (2026)

 Local Payment Infrastructure

 Kaspi.kz dominates with QR payments, P2P transfers, and the Kaspi Gold card.
 Apple Pay and Google Pay work through Kaspi and international issuers.
 Visa/Mastercard are widely accepted at chain retailers, restaurants, hotels, and malls in Almaty and Astana.
-Green Bazaar (Almaty's central market) and other bazaars are primarily cash/Kaspi.
-Yandex Go and inDrive dominate ride-hailing.
-Outside Almaty and Astana, international card acceptance drops significantly - Kaspi and cash cover everything, but Visa/Mastercard are hit-or-miss.

 Supported Exchanges & Wallets in Kazakhstan

-Kazakhstan's AIFC-regulated framework provides a uniquely compliant exchange environment for Central Asia.
+Our exchange section for Kazakhstan covers both AIFC-regulated and global options.
+The AIFC-regulated framework provides a uniquely compliant exchange environment for Central Asia.
 Binance holds an AIFC license and operates with KZT fiat on-ramp - the most-used exchange in the country.
 AIFC-licensed DATFs provide regulated alternatives.
 Kaspi Bank offers limited crypto-adjacent services through partnerships.
 Binance P2P with KZT pairs handles additional volume.

-CoCa offers the highest combined return.
+COCA offers the highest combined return.
 Up to 8% cashback plus 6% APY on USDC holdings.
 Compare this to Kaspi's 14-16% KZT deposit rate: after 10-12% inflation, real KZT yield is 2-4%.
-CoCa's 6% dollar-denominated APY provides approximately 6% real yield.
-For savings accumulation, CoCa is superior to any domestic banking product.
+COCA's 6% dollar-denominated APY provides approximately 6% real yield.
+For savings accumulation, COCA is superior to any domestic banking product.

-ether.fi solves the tax problem for ETH holders.
+ether.fi Core solves the tax problem for ETH holders.
 Kazakhstan's 10% CGT on disposal means spending appreciated crypto directly costs money.
 The borrow-to-spend model creates zero disposal events: deposit ETH as collateral, continue earning staking yield, borrow against it, spend via 3% cashback card.
 For Almaty's tech workers who accumulated ETH during 2020-2021, this is the optimal strategy.

-MetaMask serves the self-custody segment - wallet-based spending with no exchange dependency.
 Jupiter integrates with Solana DeFi. xPlace provides tiered rewards for building up cashback rates over time.

 Kazakhstan's AIFC-regulated framework, Binance's licensed presence, world-class Kaspi digital payment culture, growing tech sector (boosted by Russian tech migration), and Central Asia's largest economy make it the region's most developed crypto card market.
 The dual-track model - Kaspi for domestic, crypto card for international - provides the best of both ecosystems.